• Home

 Welcome to my blog and website!
 My opinions are my own.
 My webpage is self-supported and written on behalf of public schools.
 I accept no advertising.

-You can find posts about special and early childhood education, reading, school integration, teachers, administration, school facilities, Common Core, parents and other issues surrounding today’s troubling education reforms.
+You can find posts about special and early childhood education, reading, school diversity, career education, teachers, administration, school facilities, Common Core, parents, and other issues surrounding today’s troubling education reforms.

-I search the news, and current research, and critique problematic school reform issues that I believe are harmful to the welfare of students, teachers and parents.
+I search the news, current research, and critique problematic school reform issues that I believe are harmful or helpful to the welfare of students, teachers, and parents.
+Sometimes I critique books.

-My website is an ongoing collection of links to sites that might be interesting to students and teachers.
+My website is an ongoing collection of links to sites that might interest parents, students, and teachers.
 I’m always looking for feedback.
-If you would like to add your site under one of these categories, please let me know.
+Please let me know if you want to add your site under one of these categories.

 You can find the contact information below.